 R301.2.2 Seismic provisions.
-The seismic provisions of this code shall apply as follows:
+The seismic provisions of this code shall apply as follows: 1.
+Townhouses in Seismic Design Categories C, D_0 , D_1 and D_2 .

-- 1. Townhouses in Seismic Design Categories C, D0, D1and D2. - 2.
-Detached one- and two-family dwellings $\underline{\text{and large homes}}$ in Seismic Design Categories $D_0,\,D_1,\,\text{and}\,D_2$ - 3.
-Large homes in Seismic Design Categories C, D0, D1, and D2.
+2. Detached one- and two-family dwellings and plex structure in Seismic Design

+Categories D0, D1, and D2

+3. Plex structures in Seismic Design Categories C, D0, D1, and D2 shall be designed with seismic provisions of the IBC.

-202.3 and R302.3.1 shall be amended to delete the entire sections and replace with the following:
+R302.3 and R302.3.1 shall be amended to delete the entire sections and replace with the following:

-R302.3 Two-family dwellings and large homes.
+R302.3 Two-family dwellings and Plex structures.

-R302.3.1 Two Family Dwellings Dwelling units in two-family dwellings shall be separated from each other by wall and floor assemblies having not less than a 1-hour fire-resistance rating where tested in accordance with ASTM E199, UL 263, or Section 703.2.2 of the International Building Code.
+R302.3.1 Two Family Dwellings.
+Dwelling units in two-family dwellings shall be separated from each other by wall and floor assemblies having not less than a 1-hour fire-resistance rating where tested in accordance with ASTM E119, UL 263, or Section 703.2.2 of the International Building Code.
 Such separation shall be provided regardless of whether a lot line exists between the dwelling units or not.
 Fire-resistance-rated floor/ceiling and wall assemblies shall extend to and be tight against the exterior wall, and wall assemblies shall extend from the foundation to the underside of the roof sheathing.

 Exceptions:

-- Exceptions: - 1.
-A fire-resistance rating of 1⁄2 hour shall be permitted in buildings equipped throughout with an automatic sprinkler system installed in accordance with NFPA 13D. - 2.
-Wall assemblies need not extend through attic spaces where the ceiling is protected by not less than 5/8-inch (15.9 mm) Type X gypsum board, an attic draft stop constructed as specified in Section R302.12.1 is provided above and along the wall assembly separating the dwellings and the structural framing 6 supporting the ceiling is protected by not less than 1⁄2-inch (12.7 mm) gypsum board or equivalent.
+1. A fire-resistance rating of 1⁄2 hour shall be permitted in buildings equipped throughout with an automatic sprinkler system installed in accordance with NFPA 13D.

+2. Wall assemblies need not extend through attic spaces where the ceiling is protected by not less than 5/8-inch (15.9 mm) Type X gypsum board, an attic draft stop constructed as specified in Section R302.12.1 is provided above and along the wall assembly separating the dwellings and the structural framing 6 supporting the ceiling is protected by not less than 1/2-inch (12.7 mm) gypsum board or equivalent.

-02.3.2 Large Homes Under 5000 Square Feet and 3 Stories or less in Height
+R302.3.2 Plex Structures Under 5000 Square Feet and 3 Stories or less in Height

-- R302.3.2.1 Dwelling units in large homes under 5,000 square feet in area and three (3) stories or less in height above the ground plane shall be separated from each other by wall and floor assemblies having not less than a 2-hour fire-resistance rating where tested in accordance with ASTM E199, UL 263, or Section 703.2.2 of the International Building Code.
+R302.3.2.1 Dwelling units in Plex structures under 5,000 square feet in area and three (3) stories or less in height above the grade plane shall be separated from each other by wall and floor assemblies having not less than a 2-hour fire-resistance rating where tested in accordance with ASTM E119, UL 263, or Section 703.2.2 of the International Building Code.
 Such separation shall be provided regardless of whether a lot line exists between the dwelling units or not.
 Fire-resistance-rated floor/ceiling and wall assemblies shall extend to and be tight against the backside of sheathing of the exterior wall, and wall assemblies shall extend from the foundation to the underside of the roof sheathing or rated floor/ceiling assembly.
-Exception: - 1.
-A fire-resistance rating of 1-hour shall be permitted in buildings equipped throughout with an automatic sprinkler system installed in accordance with NFPA 13D. - 2.
-A fire-resistance rating of 1⁄2-hour shall be permitted in buildings equipped throughout with an automatic sprinkler system installed in accordance with NFPA 13R. - R302.3.2.2 Up to four units above the ground floor may utilize a shared path of egress. - R302.3.3 Large Homes 5000 Square Feet to a maximum of 8,000 sq. ft. and Up to Three Stories in Height - R302.3.3.1 Large homes 5,000 square feet to a maximum of 8,000 sq. ft. in area or greater and up to three (3) stories in height above the ground plane shall be equipped throughout with an automatic sprinkler system installed in accordance with NFPA 13R. - R302.3.3.2 Dwelling units in large homes shall be separated from each other by wall and floor assemblies having not less than a 1-hour fire-resistance rating where tested in accordance with ASTM E199, UL 263, or Section 703.2.2 of the International Building Code.
-Such separation shall be provided regardless of whether a lot line exists between the dwelling units or not.
-Fire-resistance-rated floor/ceiling and wall assemblies shall extend to and be tight against the backside of sheathing of the exterior wall, and wall assemblies shall extend from the foundation to the underside of the roof sheathing or rated floor/ceiling assembly.
-7
+Common areas shall be separated from dwelling units by not less than 2-hour fire-resistance rating where tested in accordance with ASTM E119, UL 263, or Section 703.2.2 of the International Building Code.